 After researching and writing the dissertation, the student defends it before a five-member dissertation committee.

+Advisor, Ph.D. faculty sponsor, and committees: The Director of Graduate Studies is the advisor for all graduate students upon entering the program.
+In consultation with the Director of Graduate Studies, each student asks an approved Ph.D. faculty sponsor in MESAAS to become the student’ s sponsor, usually by the end of the first year.
 The faculty sponsor, in consultation with the student, chooses the five members of the student's dissertation defense committee.
 The sponsor (not the student) asks them to serve on the committee and asks one of them to chair the defense.
 The chair of the defense, the sponsor, and at least one other member of the committee (typically the second reader of the dissertation) must be members of MESAAS; at least one committee member must hold an appointment outside MESAAS.
-Rules governing the constitution of Ph.D. defense committees are set out in the GSAS website and in the Dissertation Rules published by the Dissertation Office.
+Rules governing the constitution of the committee and the deadline for distributing the dissertation to its members are specified in the Dissertation Rules published by the GSAS Dissertation Office.